HZ-HBOICT-Y2-2425/uvc-project-frontend-team-5-taste-the-change/README.md

 * **static** contains static elements for the application such as the favicon.

 ## Features
-1. **Recipes:**
+1. **About our app** On the about page you can get more information on our application.
-    * You can choose/find recipes to cook for six different diet goals such as vegetarian and vegan recipes.
+2. **Recipes:** You can choose/find recipes to cook for six different diet goals such as vegetarian and vegan recipes.
 You can also use filters to easier find what you are looking for.
-2. **Goals:**
-    * Each week, you can select one goal to work on.
+3. **Goals:** Each week, you can select one goal to work on.
 Once completed you will be able to claim leaves, which are the currency of our application.
-3. **Leaves**
+4. **Leaves:** For each goal that you complete, you can earn a certain amount of leaves, which you can use to buy accessories for your personal rabbit.
+5. **Personal rabbit:** You get a personal rabbit that you can name & personalize with accessories unlocked with leaves.
+You can find the rabbit on your homepage.
+6. **Articles:** On the homepage there is a section with articles available.
+You can choose and open these to read more about co2 related topics.

 ## Technologies Used
 * **Node.js & npm** for package management.